AdrianFranc0/AdrianFrancoCybersecurityPortfollio/README.md

-I am currently in westerners governors university for my bachelors in cybersecurity information assurance degree, for 2 years I have had  a profound interest in cybersecurity and a dedication to continuing to learn and grow my skills to bring my value to a company's security posture.
+I am currently in westerners governors university for my bachelors in cybersecurity information assurance degree.
+For 2 years I have had  a profound interest in cybersecurity and a dedication to continuing to learn and grow my skills to bring my value to a company's security posture.

 ---